SummaCristian/BestBikePaths/README.md

 Through this unified approach, BBP aims to enhance the overall cycling experience, empowering users to navigate urban spaces with greater confidence, safety, and awareness, while promoting a community-oriented model of sustainable mobility.

 >[!NOTE]
-> This project was developed for the Software Enginnering 2 course at Politecnico di Milano.
+> This project was developed for the Software Engineering 2 course at Politecnico di Milano.
 > It's worth half the exam, corresponding to the `R&DD` project.
 > It consists of producing two technical documents, a *Requirements Analysis and Specification Document* (RASD) and a *Design Document* (DD).